Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

 \section{Lombardi drawings for ordered trees}

 In this section, let $T$ be an ordered tree with $n$ nodes.
 As we have seen in Section~\ref{sec:exponentialArea}, we cannot find polynomial area drawings for all ordered trees using straight-line edges.
-An augmentation of the straight-line edge requirement is the use of circular arcs as edges.
-Circular arcs are curves that are not only still easy to follow visually but they also let us achieve all remaining three constraints, i.e., we can find crossing-free circular arc drawings with perfect angular resolution and polynomial area.
-We call a drawing with circular arcs and perfect angular resolution a Lombardi drawing, so in other words we aim for crossing-free Lombardi drawings with polynomial area.
+However, by using circular arc edges instead of straight-line segments we can achieve all remaining constraints as in the unordered case.
+That is, we can find crossing-free circular arc drawings with perfect angular resolution and polynomial area.
+Recall that a drawing with circular arcs and perfect angular resolution is called a Lombardi drawing~\cite{degkn-ldg-12}.

-The flavor of the algorithm for Lombardi tree drawings is similar to our straight-line tree drawing algorithm of Section~\ref{sec:straight-line-tree}: We first compute a heavy-path decomposition $H(T)$ for $T$.
-Then we recursively draw all heavy paths within disks of polynomial area.
-Unlike before, we need to construct the drawing in a top-down fashion since the placement of the light children of a node $v$ now depends on the curvature of the two heavy edges incident to $v$.
+The flavor of the algorithm for Lombardi tree drawings is similar to our straight-line tree drawing algorithm of Section~\ref{sec:straight-line-tree}: We first compute a heavy-path decomposition $H(T)$ for $T$, and then we recursively draw all heavy paths within disks of polynomial area in a bottom-up fashion.
+More precisely, we ensure the following invariant for the drawing of any heavy path and all its descendants. \begin{invariant} A heavy path $P$ at level $j$ of $H(T)$ and all its descendants are drawn inside a disk $D$ of radius $2\cdot 4^{h(T)-j} n(P)$, where $n(P) = |T_{v}|$ for the root $v$ of $P$. \end{invariant} Given the logarithmic height of the heavy path decomposition, this yields a drawing of $T$ with polynomial area.